Yaseenkhan7/self-healing-cicd-pipeline/README.md

 This project implements a self-healing CI/CD pipeline using GitHub Actions and AWS.
 After deployment, automated health checks verify the application.
 On failure, logs are analyzed using OpenAI, and the pipeline either retries deployment, performs a rollback, or sends a Slack alert based on the diagnosis.

----

-## Overview

-Modern microservices deployments fail in ways that are difficult to anticipate.
-This project implements a **self-healing CI/CD pipeline** that:

-1. **Detects failures** automatically through configurable health-check polling after every deployment.
-2. **Collects and analyses logs** from the failed run using an OpenAI-powered root-cause-analysis engine.
-3. **Takes corrective action** — rolling back to a stable version or retrying the deployment — based on the AI's recommendation.
-4. **Notifies stakeholders** in real time via Slack, so the team always knows what happened and why.

-The whole lifecycle — from a code push to automated recovery — runs inside GitHub Actions with no external orchestration tools required.

----

 ## Architecture

 ![Self-Healing CI/CD Pipeline Architecture](Architecture.png)